Michael Patrick King on Shocking 'And Just Like That' Death

 Helen Mirren on Why She Decided to Join Harry Potter Universe in…

-Big's death also allows for the friendships of the three women in the series, Carrie (Sarah Jessica Parker), Charlotte York, (Kristin Davis) and Miranda Hobbes (Cynthia Nixon), to be put to the test.
+Big's death also allows for the friendships of the three women in the series, Carrie, Charlotte York, (Kristin Davis) and Miranda Hobbes (Cynthia Nixon), to be put to the test.

 "These three friends to me are so solid and so golden, and then I thought the friendships really show up in the hard times, and I really wanted to see what happens when your friends show up for you when the most difficult thing happens in life, which is a death," King added.